IWRG Máscara vs. Cabellera (August 2016)

-The IWRG Máscara vs. Cabellera (August 2016) show (Spanish for "mask versus hair") was a professional wrestling supercard event produced by Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG), and took place on August 7, 2016 in Arena Naucalpan, Naucalpan, State of Mexico, Mexico.
-The focal point of the Máscara vs. Caballera series of shows is one or more traditional Lucha de Apuestas, or "Bet matches", where all competitors in the match risk their hair on the outcome of the match.
+The IWRG Máscara vs. Cabellera (August 2016) show (Spanish for "mask versus hair") was a professional wrestling supercard event produced by Mexican professional wrestling promotion International Wrestling Revolution Group (IWRG), and took place on August 7, 2016 at Arena Naucalpan, Naucalpan, State of Mexico, Mexico.
+The focal point of the Máscara vs. Caballera series of shows is one or more traditional Lucha de Apuestas, or "Bet matches", in which all competitors in the match risk their hair on the outcome of the match.
 The Lucha de Apuestas is considered the most prestigious match type in lucha libre, especially when a wrestlers mask is on the line, but the "hair vs. hair" stipulation is held in almost as high regard.

 For the August 2016 Máscara vs. Caballera event the masked Canis Lupus put his mask on the line against Máscara Año 2000 Jr.'s hair in the main event.
 Canis Lupus was helped to victory both by El Hijo de Dos Caras and Trauma I both hitting Máscara Año 2000 Jr. with a steel chair.
 After the event Máscara Año 2000 Jr. was shaved bald while Trauma I and Canis Lupus both agreed to put their mask on the line at IWRG's next major show, Máscara vs. Máscara.
 In the semi-main event Trauma I defeated Mr. Electro to win the IWRG Intercontinental Heavyweight Championship.
 The show included four additional matches.

 Production

 Background

-In Lucha libre the wrestling mask holds a sacred place, with the most anticipated and prestigious matches being those where a wrestler's mask is on the line, a so-called Lucha de Apuestas, or "bet match" where the loser would be forced to unmask in the middle of the ring and state their birth name.
+In Lucha libre the wrestling mask holds a sacred place, with the most anticipated and prestigious matches being those in which a wrestler's mask is on the line, a so-called Lucha de Apuestas, or "bet match" where the loser is forced to unmask in the middle of the ring and state their birth name.
 Winning a mask is considered a bigger accomplishment in lucha libre than winning a professional wrestling championship and usually draws more people and press coverage.
-Losing a mask is often a watershed moment in a wrestler's career, they give up the mystique and prestige of being an enmascarado (masked wrestler) but usually come with a higher than usual payment from the promoter.
+Losing a mask is often a watershed moment in a wrestler's career, they give up the mystique and prestige of being an enmascarado (masked wrestler) but usually come with a higher-than usual payment from the promoter.

 Storylines

 The event featured six professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
-Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
+Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those who portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.